 What would you use pressure cooker apple pie filling for?

-Oh let me list the ways……I use it a lot in my easy dump cake recipes
+Oh let me list the ways……I use it a lot in underneath our pour over crust that has just 4 ingredients in it.

 Here’s the printable recipe to follow as well.